-In honour of Hillary Kerr and Katherine Power’s book, The Career Code: Must-Know Rules for a Strategic, Stylish, and Self-Made Career ($20), we’re kicking off an interview series featuring 17 questions (in honour of the book’s 17 chapters) about the work lives of the most inspirational leaders in the beauty industry.
+In honor of Hillary Kerr and Katherine Power’s book, The Career Code: Must-Know Rules for a Strategic, Stylish, and Self-Made Career ($21), we’re kicking off an interview series featuring 17 questions (in honor of the book’s 17 chapters) about the work lives of the most inspirational leaders in the beauty industry.

 When Paula Begoun originally released her book, Don't Go To The Cosmetics Counter Without Me, it was a game-changer in the beauty industry.
 Not only did it call out so much of the marketing BS, but it armed women with knowledge to walk into a department store, cut through all of the noise, and instead spend their money on products that would actually benefit their skin.
 Fast forward to now, and Begoun is still a force to be reckoned with in the skincare space.
 Her brand, Paula's Choice, is continuously innovating and launching new products, and spreading the message about skincare, ingredients, what works, and of course, what doesn't.